tseli0s/nvdialog/README.md

         <a href="https://github.com/AndroGR/nvdialog/releases">Releases</a> |
         <h5><b>A simple, cross-platform dialog box library.</b></h5>
 <code>libnvdialog</code> is a simple dialog box library written in C
 for multiple purposes such as games, app development, simple UI boxes for terminal apps or pretty much anything else.
 NvDialog uses the host's UI library (eg. <a href="https://gtk.org">Gtk3 / Gtk4</a> on Linux and other Unix like OSes or the <a href="https://learn.microsoft.com/en-us/windows/win32/apiindex/windows-api-list">WinAPI</a> for Windows) to achieve a look and feel that follows the system theme and design guidelines.
-In addition, NvDialog allows custom styling support for certain backends to make it easier
+In addition, NvDialog allows custom styling support for certain backends to make it easier to follow your application's style if necessary.
 <br>
 <br>
 <img src="https://img.shields.io/github/license/AndroGR/nvdialog?color=blue&label=License">